ebfaler/data-pagination-and-filtering/README.md

 # data-pagination-and-filtering
  Unit 2 Project Treehouse Full Stack Techdegree

 I've used pagination to enhance the usability of a web page.
+9 results are shown per page and the user can use the searchbar to find a person by name.